Talks

 The conversation aims to offer transparency and insight for artists, creative practitioners, and others who may be curious about these spaces but feel hesitant to apply.
 By opening up dialogue around process and practice, the session encourages more equitable, horizontal knowledge-sharing and highlights how residencies and programs can serve as vital platforms for growth and exchange.

-About your instructors:
+About your Moderator:

 Abhirami is the Curatorial Projects Coordinator at Art Jameel.
 She is the curator of the Youth Assembly programme and works with the Learning, Exhibitions and Programming teams to shape special learning projects at Art Jameel, prioritising youth communities, engagement and research-collaborations.
 Her work focuses on creating space for emerging voices and experimental forms of knowledge.
+Abhirami's research and curatorial practice has been presented at international avenues including the Karama Arts Club (2025), Curatorial Fellowship with Kochi-Muziris Biennale (2022), the Young Curator Residency for Ras Al Khaimah Fine Arts Festival (2022), the London Design Biennale (2021) and the Ford Foundation Grant (2020).